ELO 2: Background and recording

+Critical reception

+ELO 2 received mixed reviews from critics.
+AllMusic`s Bruce Eder says "the album holds up well, and it and the single did go a long way toward getting them the beginnings of an audience in America."
+The Daily Vault says "After hearing ELO II, not only would some of these rock fans take another look at ELO's music in another sense, they just might do the same for Classical Music as well."

 Release

+Harvest released ELO 2 in March 1973.
 Along with its predecessor, ELO 2 is the least commercial-sounding album the band released, although it reached the British Top 40 album chart, whereas its more concise follow-up, On the Third Day, did not.

-An edit of "Roll Over Beethoven" was a top 10 hit in Britain and received radio airplay in America also.
-In 2006 the album was remastered and expanded in the US, with a slightly different running order to the UK 2003 EMI version, with both versions sharing the same Hipgnosis album art for the first time.
+One song from the album was released as a single, their cover of Chuck Berry`s "Roll Over Beethoven".
+The edit of that song (4:32) was a top 10 hit in Britain, and also received radio airplay in America.
+The song is also a concert staple.

 The British and American sleeves differed, as did the title; in the UK it was released in a gatefold sleeve titled ELO 2 with a painting of a light bulb travelling through space with the wording 'ELO2' on the base of the bulb, while in the US the cover featured a more ornate light bulb against a night sky and was titled Electric Light Orchestra II.
 For reasons unknown, "Roll Over Beethoven" was slightly edited in length compared with its US counterpart.
-Track 2 "Momma" was Americanised to "Mama" for the US release.
+Track 2 "Momma" was Americanized to "Mama" for the US release.
 An instrumental version of "In Old England Town", the opening track, became the B-side to the single "Showdown".
 The album contains the band's longest track, the anti-war song "Kuiama".

+In 2006 the album was remastered and expanded in the US, with a slightly different running order to the UK 2003 EMI version, with both versions sharing the same Hipgnosis album art for the first time.